cross-codes/X-API/notes/notes.md

 });
 ```

-Again, make sure to export the userRouter
+Again, make sure to export the userRouter.

 (vii) Take in the routers and enable them to be used by the server: